BjornKennethHolmstrom/change-paradox-field-manual/src/10-spread-adapt-improve.md

 - Print and sell physical copies (as long as you follow the license)

 ✅ **You MUST:**
-- Attribute the original: "Based on *The Change Paradox Field Manual* by Björn Kenneth Holmström"
+- Attribute the original: "Based on *The Change Paradox Field Manual*, originally synthesized by Björn Kenneth Holmström"
 - Share your adaptations under the same license (CC BY-SA 4.0)
 - Indicate if you made changes